BumblebeeBat/FlyingFox/docs/channels.md

 #### Limitations that channels have, compared with on-blockchain tx:

 1. There is a limit of how much money is in the channel, you have to post on-chain to change this limit.
-2. Each channel has a delay.
+2. Each channel has a number written on it called delay.
 If your partner disappears, it takes this long to get your money out.
 You need to log on once every delay, or else your partner could take the money.

 Example of the part of a channel that lives in the blockchain consensus state: